 How soon will I recover?

-You should not have sex for the first two weeks.
-You should also avoid wearing any eye make-up and drinking alcohol for at least a few weeks, and keep your face out of the sun.
+- Do not wear eye make-up or drink alcohol for a few weeks and keep your face out of the sun.

-Illustrations: Medical Illustration Copyright © 2010 Nucleus Medical Art.
-All rights reserved. www.nucleusinc.com
+Illustrator: Medical Illustration Copyright © Nucleus Medical Art.
+All rights reserved.